ritaturk/xenko-docs/manual/get-started/scripting-in-xenko.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Programmer</span>

+A script is a unit of code that enables you to add behaviors to your entities.

-In this page, you’ll learn how to use a script in your game, the different types of scripts used in Xenko, and how to make certain properties of your script appear in the Game Studio in order to configure script parameters.
+In this page, you’ll learn what is a script, the different types of scripts in Xenko, and how to make certain properties of your script appear in the Game Studio so that artists can configure script parameters.

-## Scripting and entities
+## Scripting and C#

-A script is a unit of code that helps to control their movement, handle events in your game, and respond to user input.
-All scripting in Xenko is done in C#, therefore you can use the C# programming reference, to find out about language specific information you might need.

-A script can be attached to one or more entities.
-Multiple scripts can also be attached to a single entity.
-If you attach a script to multiple entities, multiple instances of that script are created.
-This allows for the same script to have different values for its public properties.
-You'll learn more about this subject later in this chapter.

-There are a couple of Xenko specific base types from which you can derive your classes.
-These Xenko specific base classes can be used for functionality that needs to be called every frame, or just once at startup.
-Other scripts are free to have no base class, or derived from custom base classes, just like you're used to when programming in C#.
+In Xenko, all the scripting is done in C#, an advanced and efficient programming language.
+The scripts are edited and debugged from Microsoft Visual Studio.

+> [!NOTE]
+> The learning of C# is out of the scope of this manual.
+> To learn the C# programming language please refer to C# programming books or tutorials

+This doesn't mean that all the C# code of your game are scripts.
+A script is a C# class inheriting from the [ScriptComponent](xref:"SiliconStudio.Xenko.Engine.ScriptComponent") class.
+A script can be attached to an entity from the editor and has access to the [ScriptContext](xref:SiliconStudio.Xenko.Engine.IScriptContext").

+The script context gives access to all of the main modules of the engine:
+* **Audio**: Gives access to the audio system.
+* **Content**: Lets you load and save content from Assets.
+* **EffectSystem**: Lets you load and compile effects and shaders.
+* **Entity**: The entity to which the script is attached.
+* **Game**: Gives you access to all information related to your game.
+* **GraphicsDevice**: Gives you advanced access to the low-level graphics device, in order to create GPU resources.
+* **Input**: Gives you access to keyboard, mouse and joypad states and events.
+* **Services**: a registry of services that you can use to register your own services.
+* **SceneSystem**: Gives you access to the currently displayed scene.
+Here you can manage Entities.
+* **Script**: Gives you access to the script manager to schedule or await the termination of scripts.
+* **Log**: Gives you access to the logging system, in order to log messages and errors from script.

+These objects are described in more detail in the Xenko API reference.

+Of course you can still use standard C# class in Xenko, but those classes are not called *Scritps* and the Game Studio will not let you attach those class to entities or your scenes.

+## Script Types
-## Xenko specific types of scripts

-Scripts can be classified into Startup scripts, Synchronous scripts, and Asynchronous scripts.
+There are three main types of scripts in Xenko: Startup scripts, Synchronous scripts, and Asynchronous scripts.

-The following are the types of scripts with examples:
+Each of these scripts has a precise function.
+When writing your script inherit from the script type that provides the most adequate behavior.

+### Startup Script

+This script is called at load time and unload time (e.g. when the attached entity is loaded and unloaded).
-* **Startup script:** This script's ```Start``` method is called once during startup, and can be used to initialize certain game elements.
+It is used mostly to initialize certain game elements and destroy them when the scene is unloaded.
+It has a [Start](xref:"SiliconStudio.Xenko.Engine.StartupSctipt.Start") method for initialization and a [Cancel](xref:"SiliconStudio.Xenko.Engine.ScriptComponent.Cancel") method for cancellation that should be override.

 ```
 public class StartUpScriptExample : StartupScript